PROCEDURE - ORAL CAVITY

 This is not visible in the hemi-head as the centerline cut passes through the median sulcus.
 It is visible if a lab member protrudes their tongue (or you use a mirror later) to observe the median sulcus in the living.

-(Photo7084) (Netter077)
+(Netter077) (Photo7084)

 Since the hyoid bone is quite small, palpating for a hard bony point in a line posterior to the mandible should locate it.

-While the airways are continuous from oral/nasal to the lungs, the level of the hyoid bone demarcates the boundary level for the oropharynx superiorly and laryngopharynx inferiorly.
+While the airways are continuous from oral/nasal to the lungs, the level of the hyoid bone demarcates the boundary for the oropharynx superiorly and laryngopharynx inferiorly.

-6. Gently dissect the superficial fascia deep to the skin inferior to the mandible and identify the cross-section of the thin mylohyoid muscle.
+9. Gently dissect the superficial fascia deep to the skin inferior to the mandible and identify the cross-section of the thin mylohyoid muscle.

-(Photo7084) (Netter077)
+(Netter077) (Photo7084)

 The mylohyoid is the most superficial muscle spanning from the mandible to the hyoid bone at the midline and extends laterally forming the floor of the mouth.